Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 Table of Contents

+Get a FREE ebook by joining our mailing list today!
 Plus, receive recommendations for your next Book Club read.

 Set in an unnamed colonial country, Gone to the Forest begins at a critical historical moment—the brink of a civil war.
 The novel opens when Tom, the only son of a rich landowner, discovers a radio mysteriously announcing news of a spreading rebellion.
 A series of tragic events follows, both on the farm and across the country—events that further strain the relationship between Tom and his father, and cause Tom to lose his already fragile grip on the only life he has ever known.